-Since you are here you probably have a dog who collapsed after exercising and are wondering whether he/she has a medical condition or is just great at being manipulative to get out of exercise.
-And if that’s the case, you’ve definitely come to the right place because here at IndulgeYourPet, we’ve got both kinds of dogs running around our offices!
+Since you are here, you probably have a dog who collapsed after exercising and are wondering whether they have a medical condition or are just great at being manipulative to get out of exercise.
+And if that’s the case, you’ve come to the right place because here at IndulgeYourPet, we’ve got both dogs running around our offices!

 But all joking aside…